Here’s a radical thought: what if capitalism and communism were the same thing?

 Islamic economics does not do this at all, because it is constraint-first.
 It asks: “What behavior is not allowed, regardless of how efficient it might be?” and then it builds structures around that answer instead.

-So, an incentive to accumulate compounds over time, in the same way that interest compounds, which is (not coincidentally) exactly the mechanism that Islamic economics prohibits.
+So, an incentive to accumulate resources compounds over time, in the same way that interest compounds, which is (not coincidentally) exactly the mechanism that Islamic economics prohibits.

 This is, I think, one of the most structurally interesting ideas I’ve encountered in economic theory in quite a while.
 And I say this as someone who has spent an embarrassing amount of time reading about quantitative easing, so my bar for “interesting” is admittedly skewed.